dojot/ejbca-rest/docs/ProfileConfiguration.md

 ## Configuration

-If you are using the provided docker container, all configuration explained on this documment was automatic done on the container.
+If you are using the provided docker container, all configuration explained on this document was automatic done on the container.

-This documment list the steps taken to manualy configure EJBCA for historic and the sake of transparency on the configuration done.
+This document list the steps taken to manually configure EJBCA for historic and the sake of transparency on the configuration done.

-Misconfigure a Certificate Authorite can be dangerous.
+Misconfigure a Certificate Authority can be dangerous.
 Please, take care.

 ### Pre Configuration
 To configure EJBCA via the web interface, first you need to configure your browser certificates.